• Skip to primary navigation

 What to Serve with this Green Bean Dish

 These bright Green Beans with Furikake are a quintessential fall side.
-Serve them with your favorite fall dinner recipes, like Roasted Turkey Roulade, Roast Chicken Thighs and Vegetables, or Fig Balsamic Glazed Chicken.
+Serve them with your favorite fall dinner recipes, like Roasted Turkey Roulade, Roast Chicken Thighs and Veggies, or Balsamic Glazed Chicken.

 Recipe FAQs